 Cronus, fearful of this curse, decided upon a strange form of protection.
 Each time he fathered a child to his wife, Rhea, he would then eat the child.
 However, before Zeus was born, Rhea went to her mother-in-law Gaia and made a plan.
 They tricked Cronus into eating a rock, instead of her son, and hid Zeus away from his father.

 When Zeus grew to be an adult he went back and forced his father to vomit up his siblings, who were still alive (as immortal gods would be, even eaten).
 Then, he set about planning revenge – taking over from the old Titans, becoming ruler of the universe, and sharing the power with his siblings.
-Rhea, the mother of the Olympian gods, told Zeus that he would win the war of the gods, but only if he was able to fight along his brothers and sisters.
+Rhea, the mother of the Olympian gods, told Zeus that he would win the war of the gods, but only if he was able to fight alongside his brothers and sisters.

-Which Titans fought in the Titanomachy?
+Which Titans Fought in the Titanomachy?

 While most of the Titans fought with Cronus during the battle against the Olympians, not all did.
 Of the children of Uranus, only some were willing to fight for Cronus: Oceanus, Coeus, Crius, Hyperion, Iapetus, Theia, Mnemosyne, Phoebe, and Tethys.
 However, not all Titans chose the side of Cronus.
 The Titan goddess Themis, and her child Prometheus, chose the side of the Olympians instead.